polymorphm-secrets/secrets-on-github/README.rst

-secrets-on-gitlab
+secrets-on-github
 =================

-secret archives:
+the secret archives:

 (see ``ipfs.txt`` file)

-but if I told what is it would *NOT* be a secret anymore!
+but if I told you what was it, it would *NOT* be a secret anymore!